 Live performance has taken Matt across the country from the Blue Note in New York City to Catalina Jazz Club in Los Angeles.
-Matt has played with artists such as Grammy Award winner Earl Klugh, and Tony Award winner Annaleigh Ashford, and was the original Guitar 2 chair holder on the 1st National Tour of Tony Award winning, and Grammy Award nominated Broadway show Come From Away, with which he played 373 shows in 28 cities across the United States and Canada.
-In addition to Come From Away, Matt has played in the orchestras for Wicked and Paradise Square on Broadway.
+Matt has played with artists such as Grammy Award winner Earl Klugh, Tony Award winner Annaleigh Ashford, and Tony Award winner Jason Robert Brown, and was an original member of the band for the 1st National Tour of hit Broadway show Come From Away.
+Back at home in New York, Matt has played for Wicked, Paradise Square, Come From Away, and MJ on Broadway.

 As an educator, Matt has had the opportunity to give master classes/clinics at several high schools, contribute articles to Guitar World Magazine for their lessons section, and teach at New York University.